Home Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 This was a superb 11.5 mile walk, on a glorious autumn day (Monday, 12th November 2007).
 It was cold – I had to scrape ice off my windscreen before setting off – but I was warmly wrapped up and the clear blue skies made for some great views.
 I’d been looking forward to this walk, as it went through Chenies, Latimer and the Chess Valley, an area I’d really enjoyed on Day 1 of my Chiltern Heritage Trail walk last year.

-I parked at Chenies, and took a bridleway westwards along the hilltop south of the Chess Valley.
-I soon got a sight of Chenies Manor across its attractive grounds, then had good views across the Chess Valley towards Latimer.
+I parked at Chenies, and took a bridleway (starting by the village school) westwards.
+I soon got a sight of Chenies Manor across its attractive grounds on my right.
+The bridleway went right at a junction at a corner of the grounds, then turned left when it reached a yard and outbuildings.
+It continued westward, soon with good views across the Chess Valley towards Latimer.

 Chenies Manor